Gala NextGen Organ Concerts

 The Grand Organ Discovery is, of course, free but there is admission charged to the NextGen Organ Concerts.
 These ticket sales are then divided between the performers and distributed following the concert.

-This is all possible thanks to the great support of the Deans, Directors of Music and Staff of St Patrick’s Cathedral, Melbourne and St Paul’s Cathedral, Melbourne who so generously allow us access to these superb buildings and famous instruments.
+This is all possible thanks to the great support of the Directors of Music, Clergy and Staff of the venues who so generously allow us access to these superb buildings and famous instruments.